 - can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation

 - can analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems

-- can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems
+- can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems are responsible, competent, confident and creative users of information and communication technology.

-Computing lessons are taught as discreet computing sessions and as part of a themed approach giving children the opportunity to develop connections and improve their skills.
-The school subscribes to ‘Purple Mash’ and follows the scheme of work for mixed age classes.
 A progression of Computing skills has been mapped for each year group and is used to ensure that children have opportunities to improve their work.
 Where possible meaningful links will be made between the computing curriculum and the wider curriculum.
 The school has recently refreshed computing hardware to ensure that each child is able to access a range of software independently.
-Children are assessed at the end of each unit of work.
+Children are assessed at the end of each unit of work

 Through our computing curriculum our children will become digitally literate and competent users of technology with a genuine interest in the subject.
 Our computing curriculum will develop resilience, problem-solving and critical thinking skills.